-14 Financial Instruments and Associated Risks
+15 Financial Instruments and Associated Risks

-The Scheme invests in units of the GAT depending upon the asset allocation determined for the Scheme (see note 3).
-The unit funds hold fixed interest and debt instruments.
+The Scheme invests in units of the GAT based upon the asset allocation determined for the Scheme (see note 3).
+The unit funds hold quoted equity, fixed interest and debt instruments.
 These instruments are all measured at fair value.

 Under IFRS 13: Fair Value measurement, disclosures for fair value instruments are required using a three-level fair value hierarchy.
 These tiers reflect the availability of observable market inputs.
-The scheme's investment in units of the GAT is classified as a level 2 investment as the unit prices are based on a net asset valuation derived from either quoted prices for similar assets or unquoted but observable inputs.
+The Scheme's investment in units of the GAT is classified as a level 2 investment as the unit prices are based on a net asset valuation derived from either quoted prices for similar assets or unquoted but observable inputs.

-The Scheme's major risk in its investment in the GAT is the price risk that the value of its units may fluctuate.
+The Scheme's major risk in relation to its investment in the GAT is the price risk that the value of its units may fluctuate.
 Other risks, such as market risk (currency risk, interest rate risk and other price risk), credit risk and liquidity risk, are managed in the GAT.

-For more information on the disclosures under IFRS 13 and the risks mentioned above reference should be made to the financial statements of the GAT.
+For more information on the disclosures under IFRS 13 and the risks mentioned above is provided in the financial statements of the GAT.
 A copy of the financial statements of the GAT can be viewed on the National Provident Fund's website (www.npf.co.nz).

-The Board manages the other risks by determining an asset allocation appropriate for the Scheme's liabilities.
-In addition, the Board selects the investment manager, sets its mandate and monitors its performance against the mandate.
+The Board manages the other risks by determining a diversified asset allocation appropriate for the Scheme's liabilities.
+In addition, the Board selects the investment managers, sets their mandates and monitors performance against those mandates.

-Based on the Scheme's asset allocation and the long term rate of return for the asset class (after investment management and custody fees, and after tax), and after deducting a provision for the Scheme's operating expenses (after tax), the long run investment return for the Scheme is estimated to be 2.3% per annum.
+Based on the Scheme's asset allocation strategy and the long term rate of return for each asset class (after investment management and custody fees, and after tax), and after deducting a provision for the Scheme's operating expenses (after tax), the long run investment return for the Scheme is estimated to be 3.1% per annum.